Christophe Pérignon

 Publications

-Computational Reproducibility in Finance: Evidence from 1,000 Tests
+Computational Reproducibility in Finance: Evidence from 1,000 Tests NEW

 Review of Financial Studies, forthcoming (with O. Akmansoy, C. Hurlin, A. Menkveld, A. Dreber, F. Holzmeister, J. Huber, M. Johannesson, M. Kirchler, M. Razen, U. Weitzel)